bakpakin/Fennel/tutorial.md

   create chunks with `fennel.eval` or Lua's `loadstring`, etc. One common source of confusion is that in repl sessions, each input is its own chunk, which makes `local` basically useless.
-For values to persist in a repl session beyond one entry they need to be global.
+For values to persist in a repl session beyond one entry they need to be `global`.

 * Lua programmers should note Fennel functions cannot do early returns.